Rules

 Effects

-The ritual targets a single coastal territory.
+The ritual affects a single territory that contains at least one region with the coastal quality.
 Over the course of the next few days a powerful curse settles over the area.
 Terrible weather appropriate to the time of year pounds the coast with treacherous waves, gale-force winds and torrential rain.
 At the same time destructive energies drawn from the Spring realm itself are unleashed to attack ships moving through the area battering the coast and ships at sea.
+Sometimes there are reports of spirits or creatures from the Spring realm associated with storms and gales issuing forth from regio in the territory to indiscriminately attack ships or boats, or even coastal, river-, or lake-side settlements.

-Any fleet based in the target territory has its production reduced by a quarter for the coming season - and their military strength is likewise reduced.
+Any fleet based in the target territory has its production reduced by two ranks for the coming season (which also reduces their military strength by 40).

 The effect lasts until the start of the next Profound Decisions Empire event.